Time blocking could just be the answer to your productivity problems.

 In our current era of hyper-connectivity, it’s easy to get distracted and feel overwhelmed by the sheer length of your to-do list.
 The time blocking method exists to hand you back a sense of control, so you find time for everything you want to do in a day.

 Extremely easy to start and extremely effective once you're in the swing of it, it’s no wonder why some of the busiest people on Earth – Bill Gates and Elon Musk included – use time blocking to get work done.

 What is time blocking?

 The trick is to keep time blocks as small as possible.
-Gates and Musk both go for five-minute time blocks for meetings and email, but you can also set more generous timeframes for more conceptual work: like limiting yourself to 25 minutes to research, plan and write the first draft of a blog article.
+Gates and Musk both go for five-minute time blocks for meetings and email, but you can also set more generous time frames for more conceptual work: like only giving yourself 20 minutes to research and structure the first draft of a blog article.

-The idea of limiting the time you spend on tasks is a direct response to the idea of Parkinson’s law, which suggests that work expands to fill the time available to complete it.
-The more strict with the time we plan to spend on a task, the more focused and results-driven it will be – or so the time blocking theory argues.
+The idea of limiting the time you spend on tasks is a direct response to Parkinson’s law, which argues that work expands to fill the time we assign it.
+According to the time blocking theory, the stricter we are with the time we give to each task, the more focused and results-driven our work output will be.

 What are the benefits of time blocking?

 Done well, time blocking can help you:

 By dedicating a specific amount of time to one task, it locks your focus and minimizes disruptive context switching.

 Time blocking creates containers around low-value daily tasks like email, and protects space for important, complex deep thinking.
 Mapping out your day this way also ensures unqualified new tasks can't push their way into your schedule.